youtube/cobalt/cobalt/site/docs/development/setup-android.md

 instead of 'cobalt'.
 Then you can set breakpoints, etc. in the test the same as when debugging Cobalt.

+## Debugging (Terminal)

+Use `adb logcat` while Cobalt is running, or use `adb bugreport` shortly after exiting to view Android logs.
+You will need to filter or search for Cobalt-related output.

+As with the Linux build, use the `debug`, `devel`, or `qa` configs to trace Cobalt's callstacks.

 ## Removing the Cobalt Android Environment

 1. Unset ANDROID_HOME and or ANDROID_NDK_HOME in your shell and in .bashrc